Creating File-Level Backup Job

 You can specify schedule options for the backup job to create active full backups on specific weekdays or days of the month.

-If you use Veeam Agent version 6.0, you can specify schedule options for the backup job to create active full backups on specific days of the week or month.
-Starting from version 6.1, you can also configure more flexible monthly schedules for active full backups by using the following options: --weeknumber-full, --monthlyweekday-full and --months-full.
+You can specify schedule options for the backup job to create active full backups on specific days of the week or month.

 Option